Awards & Fellowships

 The Princess Grace Award in Playwriting

 The Princess Grace Awards is a national program dedicated to identifying and assisting emerging theater, dance, and film artists who are at the outset of their careers or at early stages of professional development.
 This mission is accomplished in playwriting through a residency program at New Dramatists in New York City.
 New Dramatists administers the playwriting award on behalf of the Princess Grace Foundation.
-The application is available on the Princess Grace Foundation website.
+For guidelines please visit this page.

 The Kleban Prize in Musical Theatre

 In honor of Edward Kleban, this prize is given annually to both a librettist and a lyricist.
 The Board sets the amount of the prize annually but in recent years the prize has been in the amount of $100,000 in each category payable in two annual installments.

 The award is administered by New Dramatists on behalf of the The Kleban Foundation, Inc. Board of Directors: Andre Bishop, Elliot H. Brown, Sheldon Harnick, Richard Maltby, Jr., John Weidman and Maury Yeston.

 Edward and Sally Van Lier Playwriting Fellowship